johanbook/docs/docs/network/protocols/http/README.md

 # HTTP

-**Hyper Text Transport Protocol** (**HTTP**) is a network protocol for transferring hypertext over [TCP](../tcp).
-Hypertext itself is text containing hyperlinks, or simply links, that link to other content, typically using the URI scheme.
-The protocol is both stateless and response-request based.
+**Hyper Text Transport Protocol** (**HTTP**) is a network protocol for transferring text over [TCP](../tcp).
+It was originally conceived for transferring hypertext (text containing [URI](../../url) hyperlinks).
+The protocol itself is stateless and response-request-based.
 All responses and requests are encoded in the TCP body.
 An HTTP connection is established on top of TCP and an HTTP status code is received, e.g. `HTTP/1.1 200 OK`.
-HTTP itself is a stateless protocol (which suits well with REST).
+It is typically used to serve [HTML](../../../programming/data_formats/html) and host external APIs.

 An example request can look like this